patrickm663/claim-prediction-in-julia/README.md

   1199.0   288.0
 ```

-The model however struggles to predict the minority class "at leastone claim".
+The model however struggles to predict the minority class "at least one claim".

 ## Custom Functions for Dummy Encoding
 As there were limited out-of-of the box solutions that support dummy variable encoding over an entire DataFrame while dropping a baseline, a custom solution was designed.
 This may be of interest to others looking for a solution: